 - 4. The extent of contaminated land has yet to be defined for many of PPC's installations.
 At present, there appears to be no requirement for large-scale remediation projects at PPC's sites in the short term, and it is unlikely that this will be required at the mining areas or at the lignite stations for the foreseeable future.
 Remediation, however, may be warranted at some of the firm's oil-fired stations, and depots and of its underground networks in the future. - 5.
 PPC has undertaken limited studies on the presence of asbestos-containing materials at its premises.
-Upon submission by PPC of a full environmental impact assessment study, the Ministry of Environment issued in May

-- 2004 the environmental permit for the construction and operation of an environmentally controlled landfill site for the disposal of the bulk of asbestos containing material existing in its premises. - 6.
+Upon submission by PPC of a full environmental impact assessment study, the Ministry of Environment issued in May 2004 the environmental permit for the construction and operation of an environmentally controlled landfill site for the disposal of the bulk of asbestos containing material existing in its premises. - 6.
 During the operation of the Transmission Lines and Substations, there is no electromagnetic radiation in close proximity to the lines and substations, but two separate fields, the magnetic and the electric field.
 At places where the public or the Company's personnel might find themselves close to the above mentioned lines and substations, the values of those fields are substantially less than the limits established by the International Commission on Non Ionizing Radiation Protection (ICNIRP), which have also been adopted by the World Health Organization (WHO).
 The above mentioned limits have also been adopted by the European Union as well as the Greek Legislation, and more specifically in the Common Ministerial Decision 3060 (FOR) 238 Official Gazette 512/B/25.04.2002.
-It must be noted though, that the limits stated in the above regulations for both electric and magnetic fields do not constitute dangerous values, but contain rather large safety factors, in order to cover for vagueness due to the limited knowledge about both the magnetic and electric fields' influence in order to fulfil the requirement for the prevention of adverse effects. - (g) Voluntary retirement plan: PPC's Board of Directors, through a decision made in 2006, approved lump sum payments of up to 20 monthly wages to employees who would retire voluntarily until December 3I, 2006, subject to terms specified in the above mentioned Decision.
-In the period ended December 3I, 2006, I39 employees filed application for voluntary retirement and the total amount recognized in the statement of income amounted to Euro I2,494.
-Out of this amount, Euro 6,300 will be paid in 2007 (note 35). - (h) CO2 Emissions: The issuance of a common Ministerial Decision finalized the Greek National Allocation Plan for the first trading period 2005 2007.
-According to the above mentioned National Allocation Plan, PPC has been allocated for the period 2005 2007 emission allowances of I59,I3I kt CO2 out of which 52,224 kt CO2 correspond to the year 2005, 53,297 kt CO2 to the year 2006 and 53,610 kt to the year 2007.
-In January 2006, the competent authority has issued the permits for CO2 emissions of twenty-nine (29) PPC's bound plants.
+It must be noted though, that the limits stated in the above regulations for both electric and magnetic fields do not constitute dangerous values, but contain rather large safety factors, in order to cover for vagueness due to the limited knowledge about both the magnetic and electric fields' influence in order to fulfil the requirement for the prevention of adverse effects. - (g) Voluntary retirement plan: PPC's Board of Directors, through a decision made in 2006, approved lump sum payments of up to 20 monthly wages to employees who would retire voluntarily until December 31, 2006, subject to terms specified in the above mentioned Decision.
+In the period ended December 31, 2006, 139 employees filed application for voluntary retirement and the total amount recognized in the statement of income amounted to Euro 12,494.
+Out of this amount, Euro 6,300 will be paid in 2007 (note 35).